Henrik-Xu/leetcode/README.md

 [leetcode](https://leetcode.com/problems)

-This project is to supply you an environment to debug your leetcode.
+This project is teach you how to debug your java solution.

 ### java